KmolYuan/reveal-yaml-rs/README.md

 Use Reveal.js with Markdown, but it is still difficult to maintain HTML slideshows.
 This work provides a clean YAML file for your slides.

+Difference to the before work, the Markdown to HTML translation is done by this parser instead of using markdown.js, so **there is no more HTML escaping since they will be handled enough**. (except using Markdown in your code block recursively, this needs to use `<code>` tag by yourself)

 ## Tutorial

 **Slides in HTML**: In Reveal.js, the HTML structure shown as following.
-The typesetting
+The typesetting is done by original HTML and CSS.
 ```html
 <section> <!-- Horizontal slide 1 -->
   <section>...</section> <!-- Vertical slide 1 -->